A non-profit organization is aiding former military personnel in entering the truck driving sector, aiming to lessen homelessness…

 Every unit has its own logistics staff, performing exactly the same functions but at a lower level.
 They manage and deliver the essentials of fuel, ammunition, water, food, clothing and personal equipment to the people actually involved in operations.
 They may have ranks and job titles that are peculiar to a single Service, and in many cases they have enough experience to gain qualifications – usually vocational ones – in the logistics field.

 Each unit and sub-unit also has a host of people who carry out many logistics functions as an integral part of their everyday work, although they would probably never dream of calling themselves logisticians.
 Many other military people are also concerned with logistics although they do not themselves run facilities.
 If you are one of them, you may be involved with research, design, trials and tests, project management, procurement, development, maintenance, finance, training, and so on.

-When you start your resettlement, you will find that there are a number of providers offering training, as well as Chartered Institute of Logistics and Transport in the UK (CILT(UK)) courses in transport and logistics management, and supply chain management, available via the CTP.
-Check the CTP website for more information: www.ctp.org.uk It is important to get qualifications that will remain valid in the months and years ahead, as logistics and its qualifications are changing rapidly.
+When you start your resettlement, you will find that there are a number of providers offering training, as well as Chartered Institute of Logistics and Transport in the UK (CILTUK) courses in transport and logistics management, and supply chain management, available via the CTP.
+Check the CTP website for more information.
+It’s important to get qualifications that will remain valid in the months and years ahead, as logistics and its qualifications are changing rapidly.

-There are five main routes to the upper echelons of logistics:
+There are five main routes to the upper reaches of the logistics industry:

 - graduate training

 Graduate training entrants join management training programmes run by employers, and will then often take the professional qualifications of the relevant institute.

 Postgraduate entry applicants will have completed an MSc or an MBA.
 Those without a first degree can often enter a postgraduate programme provided that they are up to the academic demands of the course.